Mendon, Massachusetts: 350+ Years of History

 One of Mendon's most significant contributions to American history came three years before the Declaration of Independence.
 A letter from Boston's Committee of Correspondence was read at a Mendon town meeting on February 10, 1773, prompting a committee of six ardent Sons of Liberty — Joseph Dorr, Edward Rawson, James Sumner, John Tyler, William Torrey, and Joseph Johnson — to draft a formal response.

-On March 1, 1773, Joseph Dorr presented nineteen resolves at a town meeting declaring: "all men have naturally a right to life, liberty, and property, and that a just and lawful government must originate with the free consent of the people."
-The document also held that quartering an army in peacetime without the people's consent was a violation of the rights of free men.
+“All men have naturally a right to life, liberty, and property, and … a just and lawful government must originate with the free consent of the people.”

 Three years later, many of the Mendon Resolves' phrases reappeared in Thomas Jefferson's Declaration of Independence.
 Boston's Sons of Liberty took particular note of the document's eloquence.
 A reenactment of the Mendon Resolves is one of the featured historical demonstrations at the 2026 Centennial Camporee.